thesse1/webmethods-api-gateway-staging/README.md

 | ------ | ------ |
 | api-purge-data-template.yml | Purges the log data on the CONFIG/BUILD/DEV_INT/DEV_EXT/STAGE_INT/STAGE_EXT/PROD_INT/PROD_EXT environment |

-The pipeline invokes the template eight times in eight separate jobs on separate agents - once for every environment.
+The pipeline invokes the template eight times in eight separate stages on separate agents - once for every environment.

 The pipeline template needs the following parameters to be set in the calling pipeline: